 Walker asserted the right of Black people to defend themselves against a common enemy by any means necessary.
 Because of his Appeal, David Walker remains one of the most durable political figures in our history.
 His clear presentation of the problems confronting people of African descent is prophetic, and it assures the relevance of the Appeal to contemporary readers.
-The book, includes an Introduction by Dr. James Turner, a leading thought leader in Africana and African American Studies.

 Review: David Walker’s Appeal